-It is geared towards a bus, but for the most part it should apply to other models and makes equipped with the same engine (VW Type 4, Porsche 912E, Porsche 914).
-To make it easier, and with the hobbyist with a limited toolset in mind, the bus is kept on the ground.
+The guide is geared towards a bus, but for the most part it should apply to other models and makes equipped with the same engine (VW Type 4, Porsche 912E, Porsche 914).
+For simplicity, and with the hobbyist with the basic toolset in mind, the bus is kept on the ground.
 A seasoned mechanic with access to heavier equipment would most probably lift the vehicle.

 While the whole process, including oil strainer cleaning and oil filter replacement is described, they are not necessary to do at each oil change.
 Check the service intervals on your owner's manual to decide when you need to do these.

 The most essential items you will need to do an oil change.
 Note that the picture is simply showing one brand and grade of engine oil for the sake of example, but not advocating for its use

 - ✅ Oil filter [021 115 351 A]